ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A chance of showers and thunderstorms between 1pm and 4pm, then a chance of showers and thunderstorms.
-Sunny, with a high
+         <h3>Tuesday</h3>A chance of showers and thunderstorms after 1pm.
+Mostly sunny, with a high near 97.
-         near 97.
 Heat index values as high as 110.
+West
-West southwest wind around 6 mph.
-Chance of precipitation is 30%.<br></div>
+         southwest wind around 7 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 1am.
-Mostly clear, with a low around 72.
-North northwest wind around 6 mph.
+Partly cloudy, with a low around 71.
+North northwest wind 3 to 7 mph.
 Chance
          of precipitation is 30%.<br></div>
    </p>
    <p>